rollkit/rollkit/specs/src/specs/header-sync.md

 `NodeConfig.BlockTime` is used to configure the syncer such that it can effectively decide the outdated headers while it receives headers from the p2p network.

 Both header and block sync utilizes go-header library and runs two separate exchange services (p2p header sync and p2p block sync).
 This distinction is mainly to serve light nodes which does not store blocks, but only headers synced from the p2p network.
-The two separate service may be redundant for the full nodes and can be optimized to single service in the future.

 ### Consumption of Header Sync